 4. Slug Repellent

-Slugs and snails move more efficiently when the soil is wet, whereas on dry surfaces they are hindered in free movement.
+Slugs and snails move more efficiently in wet soil, whereas on dry surfaces they are hindered.

 5. Raise Soil pH Levels